 My first inclination to learn to love myself was to find someone else to love me.
 I failed miserably.
 Looking back, it would’ve been hard to love someone who had no idea who they were, seemed fake, and was having conversations with themselves—“Fake it until you make it!“.
 It makes sense upon self-reflection that I didn’t find anyone to love me for a longer term.

 My second inclination to learn to love myself was by letting go of memories that made me not love myself.
 I road thousands of miles on a bicycle—mostly in solitude.
 I let out a lot of emotions during that time.
 I sometimes cried on the road.
 I got upset sometimes.
 I told myself, “All of your pain—put it on the road!“.
 I was able to let old emotions go, and I did find a part of myself that I didn’t know before.
 It wasn’t what I expected.
 I imagined my journey would matter to others.
 It didn’t.
 It was my journey.
 It only mattered to me.
 Besides letting go, while riding my bike in wilderness I saw so much beauty.
 By letting go of emotions and enjoying beautiful solitude, I had more to give when I was around people.

 After getting injured cycling, I felt done with trying to love myself by hoping someone else would love me or escaping my past.
-I sarted to feel acceptance for myself.
+I started to feel acceptance for myself.
 I felt aware of my personality traits.
 Some of my personality traits need improvement but I have some very strong strengths as well.
-I came up with a few slogans for myself—my truths: “I’m a disciplined person who surrounds himself with thoughtful truth.
+I came up with a few slogans for myself—my truths: “I’m a disciplined person who strives for honesty.
 I’m dedicated, satisfied, and want to feel good.
-I listen and confront problems when needed even if hard.”.
+I listen and confront problems when needed—even if it is hard to do.”.